Students

 - Highlights missing residues and interprets model reliability.

-Explains crystallographic disorder and Rfree.
+Explains crystallographic disorder, interprets and explains Rfree.

-- Shows the biological unit (functional assembly).
+- Shows the biological unit (functional assembly) by default.
+Very large

 - Locate amino acids or nucleotides by name, sequence, or sequence numbers.